StevenBlack/timesheet/README.md

 Issue #3141: sales dept reports parts are missing in new estimates, so investigating that.
 After hours — update test/dev data.
 ```
 ## What I need

-All the above input on one line per day that looks like this:
+All the above input consolidated on one line per day that looks like this:

 ```
 2021-12-01 Version 0.10.27 built, tested, and rolled out.
 After hours ... etx...
 ```
-One consolidated line, per day.

-## Refinements
+## Details

-The following refinements should apply
+The following refinements apply:

 ### Git tags

-Git tags are embellished, like this: "`0.13.6`" become the sentence "`Version 0.13.6 built, texted, and rolled out.`"
+Raw git tags look like this: "`0.13.6`".

+They should become the sentence "`Version 0.13.6 built, texted, and rolled out.`"

 ### Repeated issue references

-This....
+Repeated commits referring to the same issue, originally this....
 ```
 Issue #3138: fix — thing one.
 Issue #3138: fix — thing two.